csbg/BioinformaticsPracticals1/python2.md

 - keyword `while`
 - condition (an expression that yields a Boolean value)
 - colon
-- indented statements (suite)
+- indented statements (suite, loop body)

-Apparently, the syntax of the wile loop is quite similar to the if statement.
-Die Syntax ist also recht ähnlich zur `if`-Anweisung, mit dem Unterschied, dass letztere nur einmal ausgeführt wird.
 Store the following code in `calc_powers.py` and execute the file with Python:

 ```python
 i = 1